markstringer-dti/markstringer-dti.github.io/dti.md

 > You will never be alone if you take with you everywhere the
 > ingredients and equipment to make a martini.
 Even if you think you are
 > completely desolate and stranded on a desert island.
-Because minute
+Because the
-> that you start to make the dry martini, someone will jump out from
+> minute that you start to make the dry martini, someone will jump out
-> behind a tree and say, "that's not how you make a martini."
-[I think
+> from behind a tree and say, "that's not how you make a martini."
-> we need to dump this martini analogy -- we need to stick with he
-> swamp]

 Something like this is true of developing working software.
 Ideally, you want your software to be in the environments where it will finally be